sebnitu/vrembem/README.md

 > <a href="#user-content-nref-1" name="n-1">\*</a> Note: Vrembem is currently in the process of being converted to [Sass' new module system](https://sass-lang.com/blog/the-module-system-is-launched) where you'll be able to include components using the `@use` and `@forward` features.

-This will include all styles and variables related to the respective component you're installing to use.
-Make sure to include variable overrides before the import or with the `with` keyword if you're [Sass' module system](https://sass-lang.com/blog/the-module-system-is-launched).
+This will include all styles, mixins, functions and variables related to the respective component you've installed and imported.
+Make sure to include variable overrides before the import or using the `with` keyword if you're using [Sass' module system](https://sass-lang.com/blog/the-module-system-is-launched).

 ### HTML

-Lastly, you can just include the component's markup into your project.
-Use the [online docs](https://vrembem.sebnitu.com) if you need examples of markup and available modifiers for each component.
+Include the component's markup into your project.
+Use the [online docs](https://vrembem.sebnitu.com) for information and code examples such as markup and available modifiers for each component.

 ```html
 <ul class="menu">